Ashley Hawke lounged in the back of her seat as she waited for the history teacher to finish speaking. Her mind in a daze, she almost fell asleep.

 She wasn’t fond of the idea of being in a car with Tim, but she agreed to it anyway.
 Maybe she would get some amusement out of rejecting him tonight.
 He asked if she needed a ride home as well but she said no. Heading toward the school entrance she made her way toward the buses taking students home with her friends.

 Before making it to the door she almost found herself running into someone.
 It was another student.
 He apologized, embarrassed after almost crashing into her.
 Ashley frowned; how could someone be so absent-minded?
-The curly haired boy glanced away as she viewed his face.
+The kinky haired boy glanced away as she viewed his face.
 He seemed nervous.
 Without even saying anything she continued walking on with the rest of her group.
 After a few steps, she turned her head back to look at the brown-skinned boy, who was rushing the opposite direction to his locker.
 He must have forgotten something.

 “So that’s my master, huh?”
 She said quietly before turning back around.